What is regulatory compliance in banking?

 Furthermore, different countries have different regulations regarding the data of their citizens/the data non-governmental organizations process and store, which leads to various requirements for financial institutions, particularly those with an international presence.

 Regulatory compliance is one of the most important focuses for any banking institution operating in today’s market.
 Non-compliance has consequences and they come in the form of hefty fines.
-In 2020 there were multiple institutions that received major fines of over 11 billion dollars.
+In 2020 multiple institutions received major fines of over 11 billion dollars.
 U.S. banks Goldman Sachs, Wells Fargo, and JP Morgan Chase paid upwards of $7.50 billion.

 What are some of the challenges facing the banking industry related to regulatory compliance?